-Louis Potters, MD, FACR, FASTRO is chairman of the Department of Radiation Medicine at North Shore-LIJ Health System and professor at Hofstra North Shore-LIJ School of Medicine.
-He is also chairman of the North-Shore-LIJ Medical Group executive committee and Board of Governors.
+Louis Potters, MD, FACR, FASTRO is chairman of the Department of Radiation Medicine at Northwell Health and professor at the Zucker School of Medicine at Hofstra/Northwell.
+He is also immediate past Chair of the Northwell Health Physician Partners Board of Governors and executive Committee.

-Dr. Potters oversees one of the largest radiation oncology departments with a faculty devoted to excellent patient care, research and the education of tomorrow's oncologists.
-The department has become a pioneer for high quality and safe cancer care through its recognized Smarter Radiation OncologyÃ® initiative.
+Dr. Potters oversees one of the largest radiation oncology departments with a faculty and staff devoted to excellent patient care, research and the education of tomorrow's oncologists.
+The department is recognized as a pioneer for high quality and safe cancer care through its Smarter Radiation OncologyÃ® initiative.